Eulalio Tordil shootings: Legal

 His public defender detailed to the court that Tordil was a Catholic school choir boy, a former member of the military, and still devoted to his children as he had carried a photo of them in the bag he carried while running from police.
 Due to the multiple locations of the shootings, Tordil was charged in different court systems.

 During his initial Rockville Court Appearance in April 2017, Tordil waived his right to trial by pleading guilty to two charges of first degree murder and two counts of attempted first degree murder.
 At the time, he faced a life sentence plus three additional life sentences.
 In July 2018 he was sentenced to life in prison without the possibility of parole, for four consecutive life sentences in relation to the attacks.

 The charges relating to the murder of his estranged wife and the wounding of John Lancaster were based through the Prince George's County court system.
-In September 2017, he was sentenced to two life sentences for the charges that he had pleaded guilty to.
+In September 2017, he was sentenced to two life sentences for the charges to which he had pled guilty.
 The presiding judge stated: "You should not see or breathe a free bit of air for the rest of your life.
 It's overwhelming the reasons to show no mercy."

-Tordil is currently incarcerated in the North Branch Correctional Institution.
+As of February 2025, Tordil is incarcerated in the Western Correctional Institution, in Cumberland, Maryland.